vaadin/charts/directory/assembly/README.txt

 standalone-framework.js, no-data-to-display.js, drilldown.js, exporting.js,
 funnel.js, heatmap.js, solid-gauge.js and treemap.js)

-Using Vaadin Charts Add-on does not require a separate Highstock JS license purchase.

 Please note that:
 - A valid Highstock JS license does not entitle you to use Vaadin Charts Add-on under the terms of CVALv3.
 - The Vaadin Charts Add-on (CVALv3) license does not entitle you to use the Highstock JS product in other ways than through the Vaadin Charts Add-on API.

 Vaadin Charts also requires Jackson library licensed under liberal Apache 2 license.